Brandwatch

-Consumer Intelligence is made up of three different products: Consumer Research and add-ons Vizia and Reviews.
+Consumer Intelligence is made up of three different products: Consumer Research, Add-ons Vizia and Reviews.
 Consumer Research archives social media data from 100 million online sources to provide companies with the means to conduct market research and analyse their brands' online presence among other use cases.

 Social Media Management is made up of eight different products: Publish, Advertise, Measure, Benchmark, Influence, Engage, Audience, and Listen.
-Much of this solution is made up of products formerly sold under the Falcon.io suite.
+Much of this is made up of products formerly sold under the Falcon.io suite.
 Falcon.io was acquired by Cision in January 2019 and merged with Brandwatch in May 2022.

 History

 In 1999, Runtime Collective Ltd, a web-engineering company, was incorporated by CEO Giles Palmer.
 In 2005, the company launched Magpie Search and Alert, a search engine for finding documents such as financial statements and patents.
 In 2007, this was relaunched as Brandwatch, which instead focused on tracking social media mentions and social advertising impact.